Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Symmetry Defects in Fermionic Topological Phases

 In principle, the $G$-graded extension does not need to be faithful, meaning $\mcb_{{\bf g}}$ is not required to be non-empty for all ${\bf g}$, as long as the fusion rules of defects are nonetheless consistent.
 When the grading is not faithful, the non-empty sectors correspond to a subgroup $H <G$, which defines a faithfully $H$-extended subcategory.

-Next, we incorporate the symmetry action, which enters through the $G^{}$-crossed braiding transformations of symmetry defects, which generalizes the ordinary notion of braiding.
+Next, we incorporate the symmetry action, which enters through the $G^{}$-crossed braiding transformations of symmetry defects.
+These defect braiding transformations generalize the ordinary notion of braiding.
 For this, we introduce the shorthand notations

 where $\rho$ acting on $\mcb_{{\bf 0}}$ is a representative of the symmetry action $[\rho] : G \to \text{Aut}(\mcb)$, and the possible extensions of the action to the symmetry defects will be determined by imposing consistency conditions that we will discuss.